percy/percy-appium-js/README.md

 }
 ```

-- Call percyScreenshotFlutter wrapper function when you want to take screenshot.
+- Call percyScreenshotFlutter helper function when you want to take screenshot.

 ```js
 await percyScreenshotFlutter(driver, name[, {